 Thanksgiving–New Year's Day

 Another seasonal sight that goes up around Thanksgiving?
-The over-the-top holiday displays in Dyker Heights.
+The over-the-top holiday displays in Dyker Heights, Brooklyn.
 While paying to go on a guided bus tour may be most convenient if you live outside of Brooklyn, the neighborhood is accessible via public transportation, just be prepared to walk a bit.
-As someone who loves all things outrageous and colorful, Dyker Heights is a destination I visit year after year, even though most of the displays don't change that much if at all.
-(That creepy giant Santa is always there!)
+As someone who loves all things outrageous and colorful, Dyker Heights is a destination I visit year after year, even though most of the displays don't change that much.
 If you've been and want to see something different, try the Christmas House in the Bronx or Santa's Corner in Whitestone, Queens.
-You won't find a critical mass of Christmas lights in either of those neighborhoods but those one-offs are worth traveling for!
-FREE if you go on a DIY tour
+You won't find a critical mass of Christmas lights in either of those neighborhoods but those one-offs are worth traveling for.
+FREE if you go on a do-it-yourself tour.

 Santaland at Macy's Herald Square — Midtown West

-NYC always has so many incredible things going on, it's difficult to choose.
-So here are a few more cool events that are worth considering for your November calendar.
-Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.
+NYC always has so many incredible things going on, it's difficult to choose: Here are additional family-friendly events around town that are worth considering for your November calendar.

 See one of the many versions of The Nutcracker that are dancing into town.